haade-administrator/haade.fr/_posts/en/2020-02-11-connected-protocol-home-over-ip-matter.md

 ### I am interested.
 How to join this effort?

 The working group welcomes and invites device manufacturers, silicon vendors, and other smart home industry developers to participate and contribute to the development of this new standard.
-If you would like to get involved or receive updates, [fill out the form available here](https://www.connectedhomeip.com/){:target="_blank"}
+If you would like to get involved or receive updates, [fill out the form available here](https://www.connectedhomeip.com/){: target="_blank"}

 ## Open source home over ip